-Note: A corporation that is not a small corporation exempt from the AMT (see below) may be required to file Form 4626 if it claims certain credits, even though it does not owe any AMT.
+A corporation that is not a small corporation exempt from the AMT CAUTION may be required to file Form 4626 if it claims certain credits, even though it does not owe any AMT.
 See Form 4626 for details.

 Unless the corporation is treated as a small corporation exempt from the AMT, it may owe the AMT if it has any of the adjustments and tax preference items listed on Form 4626.
-The corporation must file Form 4626 if its taxable income (or loss) before the NOL deduction, combined with these adjustments and tax preference items, is more than the smaller of \$40,000 or the corporation's allowable exemption amount (from Form 4626).
+The corporation must file Form 4626 if its taxable income (or loss) before the NOL deduction, combined with these adjustments and tax preference items is more than the smaller of \$40,000 or the corporation's allowable exemption amount (from Form 4626).
 For this purpose, taxable income does not include the NOL deduction.
-See Form 4626 for details.